cas-projects/duct/README.md

 If this test succeeds, then we effectively have proven that the distributed ticket registry has been set up and deployed correctly and that there are no connectivity issues between CAS nodes.

+This utility will require CAS server nodes to enable `REST` module.

 > No code yet.
 Thinking to implement this in Groovy.
 We'll see...